 Being cautious not to affect your patina, wipe, pour, or spray the metal with denatured alcohol or acetone to remove any traces of residue and to help dry the surface.
 The solvents dry quickly and help to remove moisture from the metal.
 This step needs to be done immediately before coating.
 Do NOT dilute or rinse the solvent.
 Skipping this step will result in poor adhesion of the coating.
 (Solvent not included in kits – available at hardware stores)

 5. APPLICATION OF COATING

 PREPARING THE COATING

-Our coating will melt rubber and soft plastics.
-Use nitrile gloves or chemical resistant gloves as rubber gloves will become sticky.
+Our coatings are solvent-based and will melt rubber and soft plastics.
+Use nitrile gloves or chemical-resistant gloves as rubber gloves will become sticky.
 Use glass or metal when pouring coating into another container.
 Use a natural bristled brush for a brush application (no synthetics).

-First coat should be rolled on: Use a small diameter high density foam roller or smooth microfiber roller.
+The first coat should be rolled on: Use a small diameter high-density foam roller or smooth microfiber roller.
 Rusted metal is very porous, it is important to get a good first coat on the metal using the roller with moderate pressure to ensure full penetration of the coating into the porous surface.

 Applicator should roll smoothly.
 When it starts showing resistance, dip the applicator again.
 If you get drips, simply smooth them out before the coating starts to dry.

 Observe the coating while applying: if the coating separates or does not look completely smooth, STOP and re-clean the surface.
 Other chemicals present on the surface can cause separation and need to be removed completely.
 Once removed, complete Steps 2 (Solvent Wipe) and 3 (Completely Dry) again.
 Repeat “Application” steps.